igorgaming/js-events/README.md

 Small package for easy use of custom events in js.

+# Installation

+Run `npm i js-events-dispatcher` and use `import BindableObject from 'js-events-dispatcher'`.

 # Documentation

 All available methods has JSDoc block even with `@example`.